 Identify, represent and estimate numbers.

-Compare and order numbers from 0 up to 100; use <, > and = signs.
-Place 2-digit numbers on a landmarked line.
-Say a number between a pair of 2- digit numbers.
+Compare and order numbers from 0 up to 100; using <, > and = signs.

 Use place value and number facts to solve problems.

-Recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.
+Recognise and use the inverse relationship between addition and subtraction, use this to check calculations and solve missing number problems.

 The children will;

-The children will be using a range of programmes to support their class work.
+The children will be using a range of programs to support their class work.

 ART / DT

 The children will have the opportunity to design and make Tudor houses, linked to our history topic.
 They will also have the chance to develop their techniques such as collage, sculpture and to work with textiles.

 They will also design and make a textile mat using thread to create patterns using a variety of stitches.